skypjack/entt/docs/entity.md

 # Vademecum

-The registry to store, the views to iterate.
+The registry to store, the views and the groups to iterate.
 That's all.

 An entity (the _E_ of an _ECS_) is an opaque identifier that users should just use as-is and store around if needed.
 Do not try to inspect an entity